JoachimPuercher/JoachimPuercher/README.md

 # Hi, I'm Joachim 👋

 Full-stack developer from Austria.
-I build TypeScript, React / React Native mobile- and web apps, Python/django and TypeScript/hono backends, and I care about clean contracts between frontend and backend, typed APIs and CI that actually catches things.
+I build TypeScript, React / React Native mobile- and web apps, Python/django and TypeScript/hono backends, and I care about clean contracts between frontend and backend and typed APIs.

 ## 🚀 What I'm working on

 **[Pulsify](https://pulsify.at)** – a social event platform for going out with friends and discovering places and events, make Friends Plans and an easy connection through spots.
-Turborepo monorepo with an Expo mobile app, a business web dashboard, a public Next.js website and a Bun/Hono backend on Supabase Postgres.

 My contributions include:
 - Rebuilt the **business dashboard** (Vite, TanStack Router/Query, Tailwind v4, Radix, Feature-Sliced Design)